surajupadhaya/F5-SSL/README.md

 ## General info
-This project Automate F5 ssl profile configuration for domains and also checks for the expiration of certificates.
+This project Automate F5 ssl configuration for domains and also checks for the expiration of certificates.

 ## Technologies
 Project is created with: